aygul-p/AP_CV_Projects/README.md

-England, Ontario, and Berlin are the states and Portsmouth, Kitchener, and Dortmund are the cities where the most of the purchases have been performed, which means that the company makes the profit the most from these places.
+The majority of purchases have been made in the cities of Portsmouth, Kitchener, and Dortmund, located in the states of England, Ontario, and Berlin respectively, indicating that these regions are the company's most profitable markets.